translate/pootle/docs/developers/hacking.rst

 Next, install Pootle software dependencies using :command:`pip`.
-The requirements are stored in the :file:`requiremenets` directory.
+The requirements are stored in the :file:`requirements` directory.
 The :file:`dev.txt` requirements will install some extra packages to aid development.